Ship live translations

 curl -X GET http://localhost:3001/admin/stt-timing \

-POST /admin/stt-timing → Update one or more STT timing settings.
+Update one or more STT timing settings.
+Only specified fields are modified; omitted fields retain their current values.

 curl -X POST http://localhost:3001/admin/stt-timing \